How a delay to services in one area can affect trains elsewhere in the country

 Every day, 22,000 passenger trains and 2,000 freight trains use the rail network.
 At peak times, critical parts of the network now run at close to 100 per cent capacity.

 We resolve the majority of problems quickly, avoiding delays for passengers.
 However, particularly on busy routes, where trains need to run to a very tight schedule, even something as simple as a blown fuse can cause knock-on delays that continue for hours afterwards.
+As you can imagine, damage to overhead lines or a road vehicle hitting and damaging a bridge can take considerably longer.

 How we’re reducing the effect of knock-on delays